suckowbiz/google-contacts-birthday-reminder/PRIVACY.md

 ### script.send_mail

-Sending an email in your name to your self to remind you of upcoming birthdays.
+Send email as you to remind you of upcoming birthdays.